Phileosopher/commonplace/autos.md

 - Four-wheel drive (4WD) is like AWD, but has an option to lock the axles to torque each tire.
   - This is ideal for off-road conditions.
 - If there is a trailer, note whether it has any drives as well (which it usually won't).

+Refuel correctly:

+- Cheap fuel can work fine on most lower-grade vehicles, but only use higher-quality fuel if you regularly tow a heavy load with that vehicle.
+- Except for stop-leak (which should only be used if you have a leak) add additives of all sorts periodically and liberally:
+  - Fuel injector cleaner
+  - Coolant detergent
+  - Fuel treatment
+  - Oil treatment

 Routinely perform a trip inspection: